By creators of Barkio, Dog Monitor, and renowned vets

-The dog starts becoming nervous when it spots first signs that usually lead to the owner leaving.
-Does it react to all the departures the same way or differently when it happens in the evening, on weekends, etc?
-Is it different from the behaviour during the week?
+The dog starts becoming nervous when it spots the first signs that usually lead to the owner leaving.
+Does it react to all the departures the same way or different when it happens in the evening, on weekends, etc?
+Is it different from the behavior during the week?
 Does the dog react differently when family members leave one by one as compared to when they leave together?
 Is the dog calm during some members’ departure and anxious during the others’?.
 How long after the owner’s departure does the dog start to show symptoms of stress?
 It is typical in cases of separation anxiety that the dog becomes anxious before the solitude itself, and the biggest stress comes just after or soon after the departure.

 Can the dog use the whole flat or house to move around when the owner is not home?
 Is the dog’s space limited?
 How does the dog react when it is being put in that limited space?

 Is it possible for the dog to stay calm when left with relatives or friends?
 Does it eat and drink?
 Does it rest?
 Does it play?
 Does it communicate?

 This is vital to know in cases where the dog spends some time in a dog hotel or any other similar facility with other dogs during his therapy.

 Unstable dogs that suffer from fear of storms, fireworks or similar stimuli often suffer from separation anxiety as well.
 Treatment of separation anxiety in these dogs is time-consuming, and it is common for them to never fully recover from this anxiety.

 When the owner brings the dog to the vet, it does not behave in a manner that would allow the doctor to diagnose separation anxiety.
 The vet is dependent on the information he/she gets from the owner.
 This information might not have to be perfectly precise and complete.